Teen Substance Abuse: 7 Common Prevention Mistakes & How to Avoid Making Them

 It can be easy to focus on the mistakes and failures of our children, but it’s also important to acknowledge their successes and achievements.

 How to Avoid Making this Mistake: Your teen needs to understand that while mistakes can have an impact, their accomplishments and ability to overcome failure is ultimately what drives their life forward.
 Reinforce the significance of your teen’s successes with praise and positive encouragement.
 This will help to them to learn how to acknowledge and praise successes for themselves as well.

 Remember: You can help set the foundation for your teen.
 Parenthood would be a lot easier and more clear-sighted if it came with a manual, but it might be even better to draw from your own experiences.
 Besides trusting your teen to make the right decisions, it’s also important to trust yourself as a parent to guide them.

-Trevor McDonald is a content writer for Coastal Detox.
+Trevor McDonald is a content writer for Detox Local.
 He is also a recovering addict and alcoholic who’s been clean and sober for over 5 years.
 Since his recovery began, he has enjoyed using his talent for words to help share treatment resources and spread addiction awareness.
 In his free time, you can find him working with recovering addicts or outside enjoying about any type of fitness activity imaginable.